-McDowell withdraws from Travelers as tour await test results

-He was to fly from Cromwell, Connecticut, to his home in Orlando, Florida.

-“The alarm bells have started to ring now that Kenny has failed this test,” McDowell told Golfweek.
-“We’re a close-knit team.
-We roomed together last week, we spent six hours in a car.
-He’s carrying the virus, so in some way, I have to be carrying it, too.”
+Koepka, McDowell among withdrawals over coronavirus concerns

+McDowell tested negative, though he suspects he has the virus and decided to drive home to start his self-isolation.
+He said Ricky Elliott, a longtime friend from Northern Ireland and Koepka’s caddie, received a positive result and that Koepka has withdrawn.

+Cameron Champ tested positive on Tuesday, the second player to test positive in the last five days.
+Still to come are results from all players, caddies and essential personnel at the Travelers Championship, the third tournament since the PGA Tour ended its three-month shutdown because of the COVID-19 pandemic.

-McDowell said he informed the tour who he was around during his time at the TPC River Highlands.
-That includes a practice round Tuesday with Brooks Koepka, Chase Koepka and British Open champion Shane Lowry.
+McDowell played a practice round Tuesday with Koepka and British Open champion Shane Lowry.
+McDowell said he heard from Lowry, whose test was negative.

+“The problem is, people are out here passing tests when they could still have the virus,” McDowell said.
+“That’s what we’re learning.
+Ricky passed a test on Monday and he just failed it this morning.”

+McDowell’s caddie, Ken Comboy, never made it to Connecticut.
+McDowell missed the cut last week at the RBC Heritage on Hilton Head Island, South Carolina.
+He felt a sore throat and reported it on the daily questionnaire, and then Comboy drove back to Hilton Head from Orlando to take another test.
+That was the quickest way to get the results, and he received them Tuesday night while waiting to fly.

 The PGA Tour’s return to tournaments started with a perfect record — 487 tests for players arriving at Colonial in Fort Worth, Texas; 98 players on the charter flight to South Carolina; 369 tests at Hilton Head Island.
 All came back negative.

 Nick Watney was the first player to test positive, on Friday at the RBC Heritage.
-Watney, who had tested negative on Tuesday, asked to be tested again when his Whoop wristband — which measures various health metrics — showed an increase in his respiratory rate.
+Watney, who had tested negative three days earlier, asked to be tested again when his Whoop wristband — which measures various health metrics — showed an increase in his respiratory rate.

 Justin Thomas, who also wears the wristband, said the tour has acquired Whoop straps for players and caddies.